Like serious, it takes what, 50 chapters and 35 episodes to take L down when you have the greatest weapon of all time.

 Or just hurls some grenades into his hotel room.

->Through an asspull Hahah hilarious, eveything he did to getting his memory back was easily plausible and we all know rem was devoted to Misa, you're just a mad fuck.
+Hahah hilarious, eveything he did to getting his memory back was easily plausible and we all know rem was devoted to Misa, you're just a mad fuck.

 He got fucked because the author ruined his character for a retarded reason

->Light >trusting anyone >ever
+>trusting anyone

 >You can control actions before death.
-Wrote an elaborate scenario of events that won't directly result in L's death, but will likely kill him. they spent an entire episode to explain why you can't do that and how you can manipulate events before death you're mistaken
+Wrote an elaborate scenario of events that won't directly result in L's death, but will likely kill him.

 You can't write: